Edgenius/PlatoDocSite/content/form-builder/online-web-form-builder/p60-form-designer.md

 +++
-title = "Form Designer"
+title = "FORM DESIGNER"
 weight = 46
-description = "Use the PlatoForms form designer to customise the look and feel of your web form. "
+description = "Use the PlatoForms form designer to customise the look and feel of your web form."
 +++

-# FORM DESIGNER

 In the *Form Preview* toolbar, click *Design Form* to open the *Form Designer* side panel.
 Use the form designer to customise the look and feel of your form.

 ![form-designer-sidebar](/images/form-designer-sidebar.png)